What is Cowden syndrome?

 What are the estimated cancer risks associated with CS?

 The greatest cancer risk for a woman with CS is breast cancer.
-The lifetime risk for a woman with CS to develop breast cancer is estimated to be 85%.
+The lifetime risk for a woman with CS to develop breast cancer is estimated to be in the range of 50 to 85%.
 Breast cancer may develop earlier in women with CS than the general population.
 There is also an increased risk for a second breast cancer in the opposite breast and some increased risk of breast cancer in men with CS, but the specific risk is not known.

-The risk of thyroid cancer in men and women with CS is estimated to be 35%.
+The risk of thyroid cancer in men and women with CS is estimated to be in the range of 30 to 40%.
 Thyroid cancer in CS is most commonly the follicular type but may also be the papillary type.

-The risk to develop kidney cancer is 33%, and it is one of the highest cancer risks for those with a PTEN gene mutation.
+The risk to develop kidney cancer is in the range of 30 to 35%, and it is one of the highest cancer risks for those with a PTEN gene mutation.

-The risk of endometrial cancer in women with CS is 28%.
+The risk of endometrial cancer in women with CS is in the range of 25 to 30%.

-The risk for colorectal cancer is 9% and often occurs at a younger age than compared to the general population.
+The risk for colorectal cancer is in the range of 5 to 10% and often occurs at a younger age than compared to the general population.

 The risk for melanoma is 6%.
 It is important to be aware of this risk because prevention can begin in childhood by using sunscreen and protective clothing to reduce the number of blistering burns before age 20.
 Melanoma is a cancer that is influenced by multiple factors including skin color, and eye and hair color, as well as sun exposure and in some cases, inherited gene mutations.
 If a person tests negative for a PTEN gene mutation that has previously been identified in their family, they may still have risk factors that increase their risk of melanoma.